Have you ever wondered why even the simplest messages sometimes get lost in translation at work?

 When communication breakdowns occur, employees can feel undervalued and disconnected from their team and organisational goals, which can lead to decreased motivation and engagement.

-4. Increased Conflict
+4. Increased conflict

 Misunderstandings and lack of clarity can lead to conflicts among team members.